-The U.S. Small Business Administration (SBA) conducted a survey last year and found that 75 percent of small business owners donate some portion of their profits — about six percent on average — to charitable organizations each year.
+The U.S. Small Business Administration (SBA) conducted a survey a couple years ago and found that 75 percent of small business owners donate some portion of their profits — about six percent on average — to charitable organizations each year.
 Many times, those charities are found right in your community.
-So every time you shop local, a portion of your dollars may also be donated to a local charity, especially helpful during back-to-school time and the holidays.
+So every time you shop local, a portion of your dollars may also be donated to a local charity, especially helpful during the ongoing pandemic.

 Shopping local delivers the best customer service.

 When you buy local, you experience the perk of seeing your salesperson face-to-face, to help you with future orders or to customize an order you've already placed with them.
 With many chain stores, you won't get that level of personalized, tailored-to-you service.
-You may be directed to an online portal or phone recording, warning you that hold times are "longer than usual," which is enough to make you want to throw your phone at the wall, and you don't need that kind of stress during the holidays.
+You may be directed to an online portal or phone recording, warning you that hold times are "longer than usual," which is enough to make you want to throw your phone at the wall.
+And you don't need that kind of stress during the holidays.
 In addition, many local business owners have personal connections between each other, allowing them to deliver you exclusive deals and recommendations for other needs you may have.
 And who doesn't love a good deal around the holidays when money might be tight?

 Put your money where your home is.

-If all of these (awesome) points weren't enough to convince you to shop local not only during the holiday season but year 'round, consider this: Put your money where your home is.
+If all of these convincing points weren't enough to persuade you to shop local not only during the holiday season but year 'round, consider this: Put your money where your home is.
 Whatever you consider to be "home" - a cozy one bedroom apartment, mom and dad's guesthouse, or the place you spent years saving up for and finally own - put your money there.
-You live in a community full of hidden gems that need your support.
-Help grow your community by shopping local and give the hard-working small business owners in your town the opportunity to thrive.
+You live in a community full of hidden gems that need your support now more than ever.
+Help grow your community by shopping local and give the hard-working small business owners in your town the opportunity to thrive beyond the pandemic.

 Sources: American Independent Business Alliance,Michigan State University: Center for Community & Economic Development,Greenopedia,EcoWatch, Center for Urban Education about Sustainable Food, U.S.,Small Business Administration